The game is best known for its brutal difficulty and unpredictable gameplay that gets crazier the more players you have on your submarine crew.

-Designed for 1-8 players, the game tasks you and your friends with building a vessel from debris and other scavenged materials you encounter in the water and on islands.
+Designed for 1-8 players, the game challenges you and your friends with constructing a vessel from wreckage and other scavenged materials you come across in the water and on islands.

 The biggest threat comes from the deadly shark that’s constantly pursuing your crew and trying to snap off pieces of your ship for a tasty snack.

 In it, you’re cast as a prisoner with a shot at freedom so long as they can successfully pilot a tiny submarine through an ocean of blood on an alien moon.

 Much like Barotrauma, the game’s world is both terrifying and mysterious and will have you asking questions like, “Why is there an ocean of blood on the moon?” and “What’s that scary noise?”

 While many of the answers are left up to the player’s imagination, there are enough unsettling reveals to get your heart racing and make you jump out of your chair.

 Platforms: Windows, PS5, PS4, Xbox Series X/S, Xbox One, Switch, Mac

 If you’re going to make a list of underwater survival games, Subnautica has to be included somewhere by default.